Unspokenevil/hg-engine-wiki/Move-Scripting-Systems-Documentation.md

     jumptocurmoveeffectscript
 ```

 This is the script that is present for almost all moves.
-The move just jumps to the current move effect script.
+Because of this, I will omit looking at ``battle_move_seq`` in future examples to save space--what you can take away is basically that the ``battle_eff_seq`` is what is the main script and that a ``battle_move_seq`` script needs to be present for the mvoe lest the game crashes.
+Most moves just jump to the current move effect script.
 Looking at the ``battleeffect`` field from its move data entry (see ``armips/data/moves.s``):

 ```
 movedata MOVE_TACKLE